cassade/Exness-FutureState/README.md

 Due to time restrictions and to keep things simple some features are not implemented (and there were no requirements for this features):

 - retrieving a list of community members
-- retrieving a list of registered candidates (requires different approach for the contract state layout).
+- retrieving a list of registered candidates (because it is a dynamic list it requires different approach for the contract state layout).

 ### Tools used